View Document

 (46) Where the University determines that the report is a public interest disclosure, the University will investigate the matter to make findings about whether serious wrongdoing disclosed in a public interest disclosure report occurred.

-(47) The Vice-President, Professional Services, as the University’s Disclosure Coordinator per Schedule A, will usually have responsibility for managing the investigation of the report in accordance with this Policy.
+(47) The Deputy Vice-Chancellor (People and Operations), as the University’s Disclosure Coordinator per Schedule A, will usually have responsibility for managing the investigation of the report in accordance with this Policy.

-(48) There may be occasions, for example due to a conflict of interest or other circumstances, when it would be appropriate for someone other than the Vice-President, Professional Services to act as the Disclosure Coordinator and have responsibility for the investigation.
+(48) There may be occasions, for example due to a conflict of interest or other circumstances, when it would be appropriate for someone other than the Deputy Vice-Chancellor (People and Operations) to act as the Disclosure Coordinator and have responsibility for the investigation.
 Where this occurs, the Staff member or Affiliate making the disclosure will be advised.

-(49) If a report of serious wrongdoing relates to the Vice-President, Professional Services, the Vice-Chancellor will act as the Disclosure Coordinator and conduct the investigation or nominate an appropriate officer or senior Staff member to act as the Disclosure Coordinator and conduct the investigation.
+(49) If a report of serious wrongdoing relates to the Deputy Vice-Chancellor (People and Operations), the Vice-Chancellor will act as the Disclosure Coordinator and conduct the investigation or nominate an appropriate officer or senior Staff member to act as the Disclosure Coordinator and conduct the investigation.

 (50) If a report of serious wrongdoing relates to the Vice-Chancellor, the Chancellor will act as the Disclosure Coordinator and conduct the investigation or nominate an appropriate officer or senior Staff member to act as the Disclosure Coordinator and conduct the investigation.